On this website you’ll find photography tips and tuition articles to help explain landscape and outdoors photography to the beginner and beyond.

 Everyone teaches and talks about the rule of thirds, but no one explains why it works, how it works, or even does it work…but you will find all of that and more, right here on my website.

-I am a spontaneous photographer.
-And I only truly know what I like after I’ve seen it.
+As for me….I am a spontaneous photographer, and I only truly know what I like when I see it.